-For purposes of the statements of net position, the College considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
+For purposes of the statements of cash flows, the College considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
+Any cash and cash equivalents escrowed, restricted as noncurrent assets, or in funded reserves have not been included as cash and cash equivalents for the cash flow statement purposes.

-Cash and cash equivalents balances on deposit with the State of West Virginia Treasurer's Office (the State Treasurer) are pooled by the State Treasurer with other available funds of the State for investment purposes by the West Virginia Board of Treasury Investments (BTI).
+Cash and cash equivalents balances on deposit with the State's Treasurer's Office (the State Treasurer) are pooled by the State Treasurer with other available funds of the State for investment purposes by the West Virginia Board of Treasury Investments (BTI).
 These funds are transferred to the BTI, and the BTI is directed by the State Treasurer to invest the funds in specific external investment pools in accordance with West Virginia Code, policies set by the BTI, provisions of bond indentures, and trust agreements when applicable.
 Balances in the investment pools are recorded at fair value or amortized cost, which approximates fair value.
 Fair value is determined by a third-party pricing service based on asset portfolio pricing models and other sources, in accordance with GASB.
 The BTI was established by the State Legislature and is subject to oversight by the State Legislature.